 1. Efforts to acquire land or obtain easements for drainage and other public uses of floodplains, where desirable to maintain stream courses in a natural state, shall be supported.
-2. Recreational opportunities and aesthetics shall be considered in the design of stormwater detention/retention and conveyance facilities.
+2. Recreational opportunities and aesthetics shall be considered in the design of stormwater detention/retention, detention, treatment, and conveyance facilities.
 3. Sound soil conservation practices shall be required, and impacts of proposed developments, with regard to water quality and effects on watersheds, wetlands and drainage courses, shall be carefully examined.
-4. The quality of runoff from urban and suburban development shall be improved through use of appropriate and feasible mitigation measures including, but not limited to, artificial wetlands, grassy swales, infiltration/sedimentation basins, riparian setbacks, oil/grit separators, and other best management practices (BMPs).
+4. The quality of runoff from urban and suburban development shall be improved through use of appropriate and feasible mitigation measuresBest Management Practices (BMPs) including, but not limited to, bioretention basins, artificial wetlands, grassy swales, infiltration/sedimentation basins, riparian setbacks, oil/grit separators, and other best management practices (BMPs), with an emphasis on a Low Impact Development approach to stormwater management.
+5. New development shall be required to mitigateminimize to the maximum extent feasible increases in stormwater peak flows and/or volume, to the extent feasible.
+MitigationStormwater management measures shouldshall take into consideration potential adverse impacts on the Mad River, Arcata Bay, and adjoining lands in the City and Planning Area.

-5. New development shall be required to mitigate to the maximum extent feasible increases in stormwater peak flows and/or volume.
-Mitigation measures should take into consideration impacts on the Mad River, Arcata Bay, and adjoining lands in the City and Planning Area.
-6. New project designs shall minimize drainage concentrations, maximize permeable surfaces (such as unpaved parking areas) and maintain, to the extent feasible, natural site drainage conditions.
-7. New projects that affect the quantity and quality of surface water runoff shall be required to allocate land necessary for detaining post-project flows and/or for incorporating measures to mitigate water quality impacts related to urban runoff.
-To the maximum extent feasible, new development shall not produce a net increase in peak stormwater runoff.

-7.8.
-All development shall comply with the City's post construction stormwater management program (MS4 General Permit) which may include measures for site design, source control, runoff reduction, stormwater treatment, or baseline hydromodification as applicable based on project type and size.
+6. New development projects designs shall be designed to minimize drainage concentrations, maximize permeable surfaces (such as unpaved parking areas) and maintain, to the extent feasible, natural site drainage conditions.
+7. New development projects that may adversely affect the quantity and quality of surface stormwater runoff shall be required to allocate land necessary for detaining post-project flows and/or for incorporating measures to mitigateminimize water quality impacts related tofrom urban runoff.
+To the maximum extent feasible, new development shall not produce a net increase in peak stormwater runoff. - 7.8.
+All development shall comply with the City's post construction stormwater management program (under the MS4 General Permit) whichmay includes stormwater management measures for site design, source control, runoff reduction, stormwater treatment, orand baseline hydromodification controls, as applicable based on project type and size.